PabloLeonor/Coronariac/README.md

   Write this in coronariac's memory sheet and press [program] button, then step the machine using the [step] for execute every cycle of the adding program

-  Next version: a proper inner documentation, the one that is currenly written is simple, import memory sheet properly, save output.tjd, .tjd editor

-  At the moment the program is full spanish, the final version will have an english version of the program
+  At the moment the program is full spanish, now, its time to translate into english